WELCOME TO SOUTH LUANGWA

-Lying between 500 to 800 meters above sea level and covering about 9,050 square km in eastern Zambia, the South Luangwa National Park is home to abundant wildlife, is ecologically diverse, and features stunning topography.
-With over 420 species of birds and over 60 species of mammals this national park is a wildly dense treasure in Africa.
+Situated between 500 and 800 meters above sea level, and covering approximately 9,050 square kilometers in eastern Zambia, the South Luangwa National Park is home to abundant wildlife, ecological diversity, and stunning topography.
+With over 420 species of birds and 60 species of mammals, this national park is as wild as it is beautiful.
+Originally founded as a game reserve in 1904, it was declared a national park in 1972 and has been naturally preserved and maintained without outside interference or destruction.

 Amenities & Services